Skip to main content

 Recreation Scholarship Access

 We are prioritizing the limited scholarship funds available for Vancouver residents.
-People who live outside Vancouver city limits will no longer be eligible for the Everybody Plays Scholarship in 2025.
+People who live outside Vancouver city limits are no longer eligible for the Everybody Plays Scholarship in 2025.

 Community Center Facility Rental Fees

-Facility rental rates at Firstenburg and Marshall will increase by 25% to reflect the rising costs of operating the community centers.
+Facility rental rates at Firstenburg and Marshall increased by 25% to reflect the rising costs of operating the community centers.

 Picnic Shelter and Park Use Permit Fees